 This can be done by removing a relay card and using a wire to connect the S2 and S4 rails in the card socket on the mainboard.
 Don't forget to switch off the RoeTest before removing the card!
+The rails are also accessible at the measuring points between relay cards 9 and 10.
 This causes the MPSA44 to be switched on and signal B7 at the PIC goes from hi to lo.
 The software should indicate that by illuminating the software LED "check for continuity" as shown below.